notAvailable404/todo/README.md

 | `c` | **Clear** the screen | `c` |
 | `h` | Show **Help** menu | `h` |
 | `q` | **Quit** | `q` |

+The `tasks.csv` file got a update, now it uses `"Task name",0` instead of just `Task name, False` which was much brittler

 ---